Autumn Term School Dinner Menu (available from 28th September)

 Children in Reception and Key Stage 1 are entitled to a free school lunch.
 This is a fantastic way to ensure all young children have access to a cooked meal during the school day.
 It has been piloted in other areas with significant impact on children’s social skills during lunchtime, concentration during afternoon lessons and, in some studies, their academic achievements.

 From the start of Year 3 (Key Stage 2) you must pay for a school lunches at the cost of £2.35 for each meal.
-This should be paid in advance either online or via cash/cheque to the school office (payable to Cheshire West and Chester Council).
+This should be paid in advance via the School Gateway app (the School Office no longer accepts cash or cheques.
 Unfortunately when a debt exceeds £11.00, we can no longer provide school dinners and you will have to provide a packed lunch for your child until the debt is settled.

 Free School Meal Entitlement and Pupil Premium